LIMITED MODIFIED RULES

 - Housing must be mounted centered to the frame.
 No adjustable or floating mounts.
-All mounts must be securely welded.
+All mounts must be securely welded and in factory OEM location.
 NO floating rear brakes.

 - GM 7.5” rear end may be modified to accept Ford 9” axles.
 C-clip eliminators allowed.